soundpress/RulesOfNYC/docs/c06/index.rst

 (c) Only pigmented (non-transparent) encapsulants shown to be ratable as acceptable or marginally acceptable on the basis of Battelle Columbus Laboratory test procedures and rating requirements developed under the 1978 USEPA contract shall be used for encapsulation.

-(d) The encapsulant solvent or vehicle shall not contain a volatile hydrocarbon.
+(d) The encapsulant solvent or vehicle must not contain a volatile substance.

 (e) Latex Paint with solids content greater than 15 percent may be used as an encapsulant only as follows: